uetke/website_content/blog/python/03_HDF5_python.rst

        print(dset[99])
        print(dset[199])

-first, you create a dataset to store 100 values and establish a maximum size of up to 500 values.
+First, you create a dataset to store 100 values and set a maximum size of up to 500 values.
 After you store the first batch of values, you can expand the dataset to store the following 100.
 You can repeat the procedure up to a dataset with 500 values.
 The same holds true for arrays with different shapes, any dimension of an N-dimensional matrix can be resized.
-You can check that the data is was properly stored by reading back the file and printing two elements to the command line.
+You can check that the data was properly stored by reading back the file and printing two elements to the command line.

-You can also resize the dataset at a later stage when you are reading the file.
+You can also resize the dataset at a later stage, when you are reading the file.
 For example, you can achieve it like this:

 .. code-block:: python